-Study Spaces Guidelines
+Study Rooms Guidelines

 General Guidelines

-Reserve a Study Space
+Reserve a Study Room

 - Users must click the link in the confirmation email within two hours of submitting a request or the reservation will be canceled.

-Failure to adhere to the posted rules and the policies described in the Student Code of Conduct (PDF, ) may result in the loss of privileges.
-Explore below to learn about each type of study
+Failure to adhere to the posted rules and the policies described in the Student Code of Conduct (PDF,

-space and guidelines specific to that space.
+room and guidelines specific to that room.

 Groups can work together without disturbing others in the library.